jdh4/mac_productivity/keyboard_remappings/README.md

 }
 ```

-When watching a YouTube, go to the next chapter with <kbd>F9</kbd>:
+When watching a YouTube video, go to the next chapter with <kbd>F9</kbd>:

 ```json
 {